top of page

 They helped us connect with local Ann Arbor businesses who generously donated gift cards, hoodies, and other merch to include as prizes.
 The partnership gave us a fun way to spotlight nearby shops while also giving students more incentive to join in.

-Below are 36 of my favorite memes I created throughout the project — enjoy!
+Below are a few of my favorite memes I created throughout this project—enjoy!

 bottom of page